 An article by the Spanish Society of Periodontology and Osseointegration (SEPA) relates the bacterial plaque index and the number of muscle, ligament, tendon and bone injuries.
 In another study of the British Journal of Sports Medicine conducted on British professional footballers, 77% of those evaluated had gingivitis and 80% suffered periodontal disease.
 Footballers from all over the world are beginning to raise awareness of oral care as a tool to improve the quality of life and sport performance.

 These problems not only affect football players.
 In 2013 Needleman et col.; analyzed 278 Olympic athletes at the London Olympics and reported that 18% of athletes admitted that their oral problems had affected or were negatively affecting their athletic performance.
 Similar results were obtained two years later by Ashley et col. evidencing again the negative influence of oral problems on sports results.

-"What is probably not so well known is the close relationship that malocclusions have with the control of body posture and muscle problems.
-It is therefore important to perform a correct craniofacial diagnosis of the patient to detect this type of malocclusion problems and be able to perform the necessary treatment to correct it. "- says Dr. López Prieto, specialist in Orthodontics and Occlusion.
+There is also a close relationship between dental malocclusions and the control of body posture and muscle problems, relating it to a higher rate of injuries.
+The lack of teeth and / or their malposition can lead to headaches, problems in the chewing muscles and digestive problems due to the difficulty of correctly chewing food.
+It is therefore extremely important to carry out a correct craniofacial diagnosis of the patient to detect this type of malocclusion problems and to be able to carry out the necessary treatment to correct it.